beepscore/websearcher/README.md

 # web_searcher

 # Purpose
+Download a sequence of web pages and store them locally.
-Search web pages for a regular expression.
+Then search them for a regular expression.
+Storing pages enables searching multiple times without re-downloading.